JSH32/MineBoy/README.md

 ### Server
 1. Install either [docker and docker compose](https://docs.docker.com/engine/install/) or [NodeJS](https://nodejs.org/en/)
 2. Clone this repository.
-3. Edit `.env` with proper config vars.
+3. Copy `.env.example` to `.env` and edit with proper config vars.
+    - If you are running Mineboy on a public server, you may want to secure the server with a password or prevent abuse from other players.
+Mineboy has a built-in security policy feature which can limit the number of connections.
+To use this feature, you must set the `SECURITY` environment variable to a value or fill the `security.json` file with the following information:
+      ```json
+      [
+        {
+          "name": "TestPolicy",
+          "password": "testpassword",
+          "connections": 2
+        }
+      ]
+      ```
+      This will ensure that only two connections are allowed using that password/policy at any given time.
+Additionally, if you set a password, only users who know the password will be able to connect to the server.
-4. Create `roms` folder with all GB/GBC roms.
+1. Create `roms` folder with all GB/GBC roms.
-5. Run the script
+2. Run the script
 	* For Node
 		* Run `npm install && npm build` to install dependencies.
 		* Run `node dist/index.js` to run.
 	* For Docker (proffered for headless)
 		* Run `docker-compose up -d`
-6. Edit all clients `mineboy_config.lua` files with proper `httpUrl` and `wsUrl` settings.
+3. Edit all clients `mineboy_config.lua` files with proper `httpUrl` and `wsUrl` settings.
 ### Client
 1. Run `pastebin run JubutEmL` and select the number with a `client`.
 2. Edit `mineboy_config.lua` with proper config options.